gfx-rs/wgpu/examples/hello-workgroups/README.md

   - No set of workgroups can be guaranteed to execute in any predictable or reliable order in relation to each other.
 - Ths size of a workgroup is defined with the `@workgroup_size` attribute on a compute shader main function.
 - The location of an invocation within its workgroup grid can be got with `@builtin(local_invocation_id)`.
-- The location of an invocation within the total compute shader grid can be gotten with `@builtin(global_invocation_id)`.
+- The location of an invocation within the entire compute shader grid can be gotten with `@builtin(global_invocation_id)`.
 - The location of an invocation's workgroup within the dispatch grid can be gotten with `@builtin(workgroup_id)`.
 - Workgroups share memory within the `workgroup` address space.
 Workgroup memory is similar to private memory but it is shared within a workgroup.
 Invocations within a workgroup will see the same memory but invocations across workgroups will be accessing different memory.